ZenderB3D/pp_docs/docs/Quickrigs/editarmature.md

 Center/half points are based on the state of any parent bones when the operator was started, as this state aligns with the state of any child objects until you exit edit mode.
 The circle that appears when you changed a bone (having children) indicates the exact point where a mesh will be halved.

+Objects that use child of constraints are also supported but these are treated differently: These will never have their mesh stretched(even if mesh object), which side they adjust to is based on distance to parent bone tail or head.

 #Bone 2 Mesh / Joint 2 Mesh

 Spawns primitive objects, a cube or a cylinder at the location of bones or tail/head ends.
 Joint 2 mesh results in rotated primitives and you can define a primary axis that controls this rotation.